hh54188/jekyll-blog/_drafts/2014-02-22-use-browser-feature-optimize-resource-preload.md

-## The life of a resource request on the wire
+## HTTP的生命周期 The life of a resource request on the wire

 > **Cache**: Given the URL of a resource on the web, the browser starts by checking its local and application caches.
 If you have previously fetched the resource and the appropriate cache headers were provided (Expires, Cache-Control, etc.), then it is possible that we may be allowed to use the local copy to fulfill the request - **the fastest request is a request not made.**